One of our guiding principles is that we will leave no student behind.

 - Keeping students on track: We know that some students and professors are unable to return to campus, due to underlying health conditions, travel restrictions in their country, or other personal circumstances.
 It is also possible that some students or professors may need to be quarantined or isolated if they test positive for COVID-19 or they have been exposed to the virus.
 The different class formats will allow professors who cannot be on campus to continue teaching and students who cannot be on campus to continue taking classes.
 In some cases, due to program requirements, students who are attending remotely may still need to take classes that are being offered in-person; we are identifying technology options to accommodate those students, wherever possible.

 - Online Classes

 What can I expect from my online classes?

 We believe that an online course at Hope College is distinctly different from online courses elsewhere.
-That’s especially the case for the fall semester, when most students will be taking online classes while still living in community with one another on Hope’s campus.
-Our online courses will offer the advantages of the full Hope experience.
-Professors will be readily available to consult and advise students, often face-to-face, always with safeguards.
-Students will be able to study together, go to help sessions and receive the same type of support they receive in a typical semester.
+That’s especially the case for the 20–21 academic year, when most students are taking online classes while still living in community with one another on Hope’s campus.
+Our online courses offer the advantages of the full Hope experience.
+Professors are readily available to consult and advise students, often face-to-face, always with safeguards.
+Students are able to study together, go to help sessions and receive the same type of support they receive in a typical semester.
 In some cases, online courses will be complemented with face-to-face lab components.